-York Museums Trust has an extensive collection of invertebrates, kept at the Yorkshire Museum.
-The collections are in store.
+York Museums Trust has an extensive collection of invertebrates, which is stored at the Yorkshire Museum.

 Entomology is the study of insects.
 Someone who studies insects is called an entomologist.
 There are around 141,500 specimens in the entomology collections at the museum.
 These include very important collections of British beetles, butterflies, moths, ants, bees, wasps and flies.